 - The contribution of agriculture and food systems to nutrition can be enhanced by setting explicit nutrition objectives, improving equity and targeting, gender sensitivity and environmental sustainability.

 Malnutrition in all of its forms – undernutrition, micronutrient deficiencies, obesity and diet-related non-communicable diseases (NCDs) – imposes unacceptably high economic and social costs on countries.
 It is one of the greatest impediments to human and national development.
 Malnutrition adversely affects physical growth as well as cognitive development of the unborn and young children, undermining the capacities and capabilities of individuals and communities.

-FAO’s most recent estimates indicate that at least 12 percent of the world population, or 842 million, go to bed hungry or suffer undernourishment in terms of energy intake; one in eight people are not getting enough food to maintain an active life.
+FAO’s most recent estimates indicate that at least 10.9 percent of the world population, or 795 million, go to bed hungry or suffer undernourishment in terms of energy intake; just over one in nine people are not getting enough food to maintain an active life.
 These figures represent only a fraction of the global burden of malnutrition.
-An estimated 26 percent of children under the age of five are stunted (too short for their age) due to chronic undernutrition.
+An estimated 27 percent of children under the age of five are stunted (too short for their age) due to chronic undernutrition.
 Two billion people suffer from one or more micronutrient deficiencies or “hidden hunger”.
 At the same time, 1.4 billion people are overweight, of whom 500 million are obese.

 The immediate causes of malnutrition are complex and multidimensional.
 They include inadequate availability of, and access to safe, diverse, nutritious food; lack of access to clean water, poor sanitation and inadequate health care; and inappropriate child feeding practices.
 The root causes of malnutrition are even more complex and encompass the broader economic, social, political, cultural and physical environment.